ert485/robo-teach/readme.md

 # RoboTeach

-An educational robotics platform using the MakersPet robot with ROS2 to create interactive learning experiences for children.
+A proposed educational robotics platform using the MakersPet robot with ROS2 to create interactive learning experiences for children.
 This project aims to make robotics accessible for educational activities that improve spatial reasoning, creativity, persistence, and problem-solving skills.

+NOTE - this project is in very early stages, most of the things described are planned features, not working code

 ## 🤖 About the Project